-Before the Conference At the Conference After the Conference Do read the Supplementary Information (SI) messages to help understand the airlines requirement.
-Do ensure that you are always available during working hours for the duration of the SC.
+At the Conference After the Conference Do ensure that you are always available during working hours for the duration of the SC.
 Do keep airlines advised on all matters likely to impact on airport capacity or scheduling flexibility.
-Do use the correct priorities as shown in para.6.8 when coordinating schedules.
 Do contact airlines and arrange slot swaps.
 Do provide schedule data to airlines on request.
-Do acknowledge promptly receipt of initial submissions including the number of lines received.
 Do review, and action promptly if possible, all proposed slot exchanges.
-Do advise the airlines of any change of contact address, if you hand over Do give feedback in SAL format to the airlines as early as possible and no later than the SAL Deadline.
-Do attend the Heads of Delegation session to update yourself on scheduling, coordination and SC matters.
+Do advise the airlines of any change of contact address, if you hand over Do attend the Heads of Delegation session to update yourself on scheduling, coordination and SC matters.
 Do provide correct information to airports about the slots you have allocated.
-Do advise IATA when the SALs have been distributed.
-Do make available to all airlines details of all slot allocations and lists of outstanding slot requests at the beginning of the SC Do make available to airlines details of all slot allocations and lists of outstanding slot requests, upon request Do ensure that you are familiar with the IATA Worldwide Scheduling Guidelines.
-Do action schedule changes (after the SAL's have been distributed) prior to the SC where there is no impact on available capacity Do keep an up to date list of outstanding slot requests between the initial submissions and the SC Do attend the IATA courses to improve your understanding of the scheduling process, Worldwide Scheduling Guidelines and SSIM features.
-Don't Don't Don't Don't act as a Coordinator without appropriate authorisation.
+Do make available to all airlines details of all slot allocations and lists of outstanding slot requests at the beginning of the SC Do ensure that you are familiar with the IATA Worldwide Scheduling Guidelines.
+Don't Don't Don't withdraw or modify an allocated slot without the airlines' permission.
 Don't withdraw or modify an allocated slot without the airlines' permission.
+Don't wait for the airlines to solve all their slot problems.
+Be proactive.
+Don't wait until the end of the season to advise an airline of possible slot losses under the Do ensure that you are always available during working hours for the duration of the SC.
+Do contact airlines and arrange slot swaps.
+Do review, and action promptly if possible, all proposed slot exchanges.
+Do attend the Heads of Delegation session to update yourself on scheduling, coordination and SC matters.
+Do make available to all airlines details of all slot allocations and lists of outstanding slot requests at the beginning of the SC Do ensure that you are familiar with the IATA Worldwide Scheduling Guidelines.
 Don't withdraw or modify an allocated slot without the airlines' permission.
-Don't allocate new slots from the pool.after the SAL's have been distributed.
 Don't wait for the airlines to solve all their slot problems.
-Be proactive.
-Don't wait until the end of the season to advise an airline of possible slot losses under the
+Be